Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 When reviewing your tables to optimize performance, consider the following points:

 If you have a large table that serves many functions, consider breaking the table into multiple, related tables.
-You then can leverage lookup fields, formula fields, summary fields and report link fields to run reports containing data from the related tables.
+You then can leverage Lookup fields, Formula fields, Summary fields and Report Link fields to run reports containing data from the related tables.
 These fields do not affect table size.
 To learn more, please see our Convert a Field into a Table and About Relationships help topics.

 Large tables can result in many unused and dormant fields.
-Unused fields still occupy storage space.
-(Read more about how much space is used by each field type.)
-To help identify fields in use, compare the list of fields in the table to the fields that appear on the table’s current forms.
+Unused fields still take up storage space.
+(To learn more, please see our About Field Types help topic) To help identify fields in use, compare the list of fields in the table to the fields that appear on the table’s current forms.
 If your table contains fields that are not used on any forms, or that are empty in a majority of records, those fields may not be necessary for your application.

 Review your table’s records for repeat data.
 Repeated data can be ‘normalized’ by creating a separate master table that stores this data once, and references it in details records as many times as you like with no storage impact.
 For example, if your Contacts table repeats the same town, state, and zip code in many records, you could create a table to store town information and create a relationship to the Contact table.

-Wherever possible, consider how you can leverage lookup fields, formula fields, summary fields and report link fields.
-These fields do not affect table size and enable you to run reports containing data from multiple tables.
+Wherever possible, consider how you can use Lookup fields, Formula fields, Summary fields and Report Link fields.
+These fields don't affect table size and allow you to run reports containing data from multiple tables.